Gather 2025: Following Jesus into a New Chapter

 Friday afternoon, the Irving C. Lambert Outstanding Urban Ministries Award was presented to Pastor Kimberly Wright for her ministry in East Harlem, New York City.
 In receiving the honor, she said, “I’m grateful that I’ve been accepted into this denomination, that I’ve been encouraged, loved, and well cared for as I’ve ministered in my small corner of the universe.”
 Friday also included a report from Peter Hedstrom, president of National Covenant Properties, who said, “The collective impact we have had has led to more Covenant churches, more lives transformed, more connections with neighbors, more disciples, and more relevant community impact.”

-Friday concluded with a worship service that included communion.
-Rev. Duale Langba, president of the Covenant Church of Congo, preached a message of unity from John 17, assisted by Craig Wickstrom, former global personnel to DR Congo.
+Friday concluded with a worship service, and Rev. Duale Langba, president of the Covenant Church of Congo, preached a message of unity from John 17, translated by Craig Wickstrom, former global personnel to DR Congo.
 “Jesus prayed, ‘May they be one just as you are in me and I in you,’” said Rev. Duale.
-Later in the evening, there was vibrant singing and dancing from Congolese believers in the Shalom Choir of Des Moines, Iowa.
-The communion wafers were made by women redeemed from the red-light districts of Mumbai and Pune by the Hindustani Covenant Church, highlighting the transformative power of the gospel for those who are neglected and dishonored.
+Later in the evening, there was vibrant singing and dancing with Congolese believers from Shalom Covenant Church in Urbandale, Iowa.
+The service also included the installation of new leaders: Heather Hernandez as vice president of Mission Services, Rev. Michael White as vice president of Mission Priorities, and Rev. Rob Peterson as president/superintendent of the Evangelical Covenant Church of Canada.

 Saturday